Quiet-Bond/quietbond-app/README.md

 - [Contact](#contact)

 ## Overview
 QuietBond is a mobile app built with React Native and Expo, using Firebase for real-time data and authentication.
 It prioritizes deep emotional and intellectual connections, featuring screens like Welcome, Login, Signup, Home, Prompt, and Chat.
-The app de-emphasizes photos, preferring custom art and avatars to create a unique and authentic user experience.
+The app de-emphasizes photos, preferring custom art and avatars to create an authentic user experience.

 ## Features
 - **Text-First Connections**: No photos initially—users connect through thoughtful prompts and bios, echoing MUDs and pen-pal letters.